This post provides exhaustive information on the Target guest services team leader job description, to boost your knowledge of the work they do.

-The Target guest services team leader’s job description entails ensuring all guests, regardless of their status, are treated in a courteous and professional manner.
+It also involves ensuring all guests, regardless of their status, are treated in a courteous and professional manner.

-His/her performance is evaluated on quality of customer service delivered to all guests, time spent with customers, teamwork, accuracy in handling guest issues/concerns and follow-up with customers after incidents are resolved.
+Their performance is evaluated on quality of customer service delivered to all guests, time spent with customers, teamwork, accuracy in handling guest issues/concerns and follow-up with customers after incidents are resolved.

-The leader plays a significant role in the customer service training of all hotel employees and managers.
+Furthermore, the leader plays a significant role in the customer service training of all hotel employees and managers.